-Something ‘Red Dead Redemption 2’ Is Happening Next Week, Will Rockstar Announce A Release Date?
+Something About ‘Red Dead Redemption 2’ Is Happening Next Week, Will Rockstar Announce A Release Date?

 The online capabilities of Red Dead Redemption 2 are another question.
 It’s unlikely to be answered in next week’s reveal but the wild success of Grand Theft Auto Online suggests Rockstar Games will be modifying the formula for its western.

 What do you think will be revealed for Red Dead Redemption 2 next week?
-Sound off in the comments below.
+Sound off in the comments section below.

 [Featured Image by Rockstar Games]